Validate Binary Search Tree (BST)

 Wrong solution approach!

-An unclear understanding of this problem can lead to a wrong approach.
+A poor understanding of this problem can lead to a wrong approach.
 For example, suppose we understood the BST property incorrectly and designed this solution: We visit each node recursively and compare value stored in each node with value stored on the left and right child.
-If the node value is greater than left child value or less than right child value, we return false.
+If the node value is less than left child value or greater than right child value, we return false.
 Otherwise, we recursively call the same function to verify BST for left and right sub-tree.

 {